Infineon/IM69D130-Microphone-Shield2Go/README.md

 ```

 If you change the baudrate, this needs to be adapted as well.
-Please kindly note that `COM3` is only an example for a Windows based system.
+Please kindly note that `COM3` is only an example for a Windows based system and the correct port is dependent on the assignment by your operating system.

-Now execute the python script via `python waveSerialSplits.py` and if you would like to finish recording, just abort the script.
+Now execute the Python script via `python waveSerialSplits.py` and if you would like to finish recording, just abort the script.

 If you want to change the output file name, just adapt the following line: